irving-caamal/Nextjs-Baseweb-Boilerplate/README.md

 3. `yarn dev` or `npm run dev`
 ### How it works?

-1. Start with create **Styletron** application
+1. Start creating **Styletron** application
-2. Set typescript
+2. Config typescript
-3. Set Eslint and Prettier preferences
+3. Config Eslint and Prettier preferences
-4. Set Baseui into our next app
+4. Add Baseui to our app
-5. Set our first component
+5. Add our first page with components
 6. Enjoy basewebui

 ### Project structure